PelleLille/hsl-docs/eodonce.rst

      * **jobid** (string) Assign a jobid the message.
      * **delay** (number) Delay the first delivery attempt, in seconds.
 The default is ``0``.

-  .. function:: MailMessage.send(sender, recipients, server)
+  .. function:: EODMailMessage.send(sender, recipients, server)

     Try to send the message to the server.